-Risk type Description Mitigation Strategy Strategic risk is the risk the Society will not be able to achieve its overarching objectives and long term goals.
+Category Risk definition Mitigation Strategy The Society will not be able to achieve its overarching objectives and long term goals.
 The Board has a well established strategic planning process.
 The three-year strategy is approved by the Board and monitored annually.
-Operational Operational risks include risks such as systems and controls, governance, emerging, regulatory and legal and employees risk.
+Operational This includes risks around systems and controls, governance, emerging, regulatory, legal and employees.
 The Society has in place policies and internal controls which outline how its operational risks are mitigated.
-The annual Operational Resilience Board attestation delivers tolerances for these risks.
-Cyber Cyber risk is the exposure the Society has to IT and cyber security risks leading to harm to the Society and members or losses through data breaches or cyber-attacks.
+The annual Operational Resilience Board attestation reviews tolerances for these risks.
+Cyber Exposure to IT and cyber security risks leading to harm to the Society and members or losses through data breaches or cyber-attacks.
 Cyber is an ever evolving risk and high on the Society's risk agenda.
-The Society continues to invest in this area through team development and training, IT systems and other tools.
-Conduct Conduct risks relate to the ability of the Society to conduct its business fairly and properly in relation to its members and employees.
+The Society continues to invest in this area through workforce training, IT systems and cyber audits.
+Conduct The ability of the Society to conduct its business fairly and properly in relation to its members and employees.
 The ARC has oversight of conduct risk, with data and updates provided to the Board at least annually.
 Internal management meetings include a standing agenda item on conduct.
-Member treatment The fair treatment of members is at the heart of everything the Society does.
-Management information is presented to the Board twice-annually, and individual risks to ARC at least quarterly.
-Climate change Climate change risks include transitional and physical risks which may directly or indirectly impact the membership.
-Climate change risks are monitored in the Risk Register.
-Work is ongoing to reduce carbon emissions of the Society.
+Member treatment The fair treatment of members through the Society's actions.
+Management information is readily accessible to the Board through an online dashboard, and individual risks are reviewed by the ARC at least quarterly.
+Climate change This includes transitional and physical risks which may directly or indirectly impact the business.
+Monitored through the Risk Register.
+Work is ongoing to reduce carbon emissions of the Society and its investment portfolio.